 Air-Crete is made by making air bubbles and mixing them into concrete.
 There are other techniques similar.
-They are called by many names such as: cellular concrete, foam concrete, light weight concrete, aerated concrete, ACC etc. They are made by putting something in the concrete that will make the gas bubbles.
+They are called by many names such as cellular concrete, foam concrete, lightweight concrete, aerated concrete, ACC etc. They are made by putting something in the concrete that will make the gas bubbles.
 Aluminum powder is introduced to the concrete and reacts with calcium hydroxide and water to form hydrogen.
 The hydrogen gas foams and doubles the volume of the raw mix creating gas bubbles..
 At the end of the foaming process, the hydrogen escapes into the atmosphere and is replaced by air.
-Regardless of which method is use, the performance characteristics of the end product are the nearly the same.
+Regardless of which method is used, the performance characteristics of the end product are the nearly the same.

-Air-Crete is an eco-friendly building material, made from natural raw materials such as: sand (or fly-ash), cement, lime, gypsum, aluminum powder and water.
+Air-Crete is an eco-friendly building material, made from natural raw materials such as sand (or fly ash), cement, lime, gypsum, aluminum powder, and water.
 This mix creates a product that provides insulation, structure and fire protection in one lightweight product.

 It is waterproof, fireproof, and insect proof.
 It offers good thermal and acoustic insulation.
 It will not rot, warp, or corrode.
 Unlike concrete which is hard, heavy, cold and difficult to work with, Air-Crete is easy to work with.
 It dries overnight and can be cut, carved, drilled and shaped with wood-working tools.
 It accepts nails and screws and is easily repaired.
 It had good compression strength to make excellent foundations, sub-floors, building blocks, poured walls, domes or whatever.
 It can be molded or formed into practically any shape.
-Air-Crete can cut cost of conventional methods of construction by a factor of 10 for several reasons.
+Air-Crete can cut the cost of conventional methods of construction by a factor of 10 for several reasons.

 With Air-Crete you can form it to any thickness to suit your climate.
 Just one liter of dish detergent with 10 gals of water make enough foam to produce about 2 cubic meters or 70 cubic feet of Air-Crete.
 A 94 lb bag of cement produces about 40 gal or about 5.5 cubic feet or .15 cubic meters of Air-Crete at a density of 19 lb per cubic foot.
 The foam expands the volume of cement by a factor of 5 – 7.
 It eliminates the need for aggregates, gravel, sand, or rock which are costly, take space on site and require heavy equipment to deliver and requires hard labor to work.